 No, you should choose the one position that best matches your background and interests.
 Only one application will be considered per applicant.
 If there are several positions that are of interest, applicants should choose the one position that best matches their background and interest.
 Submitting more than one application will not increase the chances of being selected as one application will be randomly withdrawn.
 Thus it is best to highlight all relevant strengths in a single application.

-Yes, you will be asked to provide the name, organization, and email address of two references when you complete your online application.
+Yes, you will be asked to provide the name, organization, and email address of two recommenders when you complete your online application.
 These individuals should be professors or advisors familiar with your research work.
 NOTE: You will be notified before we contact your recommenders.
 We typically request letters in late January/early February, so you may consider asking your recommenders to have their letters ready to submit around this time to allow sufficient time to prepare your letters.

 Will I be paid during my Summer Associate internship?